elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 - `kube_oidc_auth` should be set to true, this enables OIDC authentication for the api-server
 - `kube_oidc_url` should be set to `https://dex.$DOMAIN`
 - `kube_oidc_client_id` should be set to `kubelogin`
-- `kube_oidc_client_secret` should be set to a Dex client secret generated with the apps config, it can be found in `${CK8S_CONFIG_PATH}/secrets.yaml` under the key `dex.kubeloginClientSecret` after running `ck8s init` (see [instructions on deploying apps](#deploying-welkin-apps)).
+- `kube_oidc_client_secret` should be set to a Dex client secret generated with the apps configuration, it can be found in `${CK8S_CONFIG_PATH}/secrets.yaml` under the key `dex.kubeloginClientSecret` after running `ck8s init` (see [instructions on deploying apps](#deploying-welkin-apps)).

-To generate kubeconfigs that use OIDC for authentication, the following variables should be set in the config files for both clusters (both can't be true):
+To generate kubeconfigs that use OIDC for authentication, the following variables should be set in the configuration files for both clusters (both can't be true):

 ```yaml
 create_oidc_kubeconfig: true